-If you are looking to put reclaimed wood in your home, you may have heard of kiln dried wood.
-Kiln drying is an important step in transforming reclaimed lumber into beautiful, finished hardwood floors, paneling, mantels, and more.
-Below we’ve explained what goes into making kiln dried wood and outlined some of the reasons why you should only buy kiln dried wood.
+If you want to put reclaimed wood in your home, you may have heard of kiln-dried wood.
+Kiln drying is important in transforming reclaimed lumber into beautiful, finished hardwood floors, paneling, mantels, and more.
+Below we’ve explained what goes into making kiln-dried wood and outlined why you should only buy kiln-dried wood.

 What is Kiln Drying?

-Kiln drying is the process of removing moisture from wood by placing it in a giant kiln.
+Kiln drying removes moisture from wood by placing it in a giant kiln.
 Even though reclaimed wood can be over a hundred years old, it may still contain 13-17% moisture.
-Although some companies choose to air dry their wood, doing so can leave a lot up to chance.
+Although some companies choose to air dry their wood, doing so can leave much up to chance.
 Kiln drying is a much more modern, foolproof method.

 When wood is drying in a kiln, the goal is to reach the wood’s equilibrium moisture content or “EMC.”
 Achieving EMC means the wood can better withstand changes in external temperature and will make the finished product last longer.